ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 $ pip install --user -e .
 ```

 This will install esptool's dependencies and create some executable script wrappers in the user's `bin` directory.
-The wrappers will run the scripts found in the git working directory directly, so any time the working directory contents change it will pick up the new versions.
+The wrappers will run the the scripts found in the git working directory directly, so any time the working directory contents change it will pick up the new versions.

 It's also possible to run the scripts directly from the working directory with this Development Mode installation.